 Is Starting a Coworking Space Worth It?

 For us, Shift is a place for learning, collaboration, networking, and finding new passions.
 Although the coffee shop isn’t the partnership that the current Shift collaborative has chosen, the business model that Sprowl created has worked.
 Still, building the business has been a labor of love.
 As one collaborative member stated, “We don’t plan to make any money off of this.
 We just want to keep it open for our own personal use.”

-That may not appeal to a thorough businessman, but sometimes business is not entirely about making money — it’s also about creating something new and enjoying ourselves while doing it.
+That may not appeal to a thorough businessman, but sometimes a business is not entirely about making money — it’s also about creating something new and enjoying ourselves while doing it.